 Croatia Sailing Week: What is it all about?

 After sailing for an hour or so, we pulled up to an area where several other boats had dropped anchors for our first swim stop.
 Swim stops were a daily occurrence; I still don’t understand how we go about life without daily swim stops- we are all living wrong!
-Over the week we stopped in amazing places, my favourites being between several islets where three of us swam to the shore of one, and just off the coast of Brac where one of our group swam to the island and sunbathed as we were going to be there for several hours!
+Over the week, we stopped in amazing places, my favorites being between several islets where three of us swam to the shore of one, and just off the coast of Brac, where one of our group swam to the island and sunbathed as we were going to be there for several hours!

-The following day with the weather having cleared up we headed to Dubrovnik.
 The city walls are as stunning as you’ve heard.
-The walk gives incredible views across the city, and to the island Lokrum, it was definitely worth paying to walk around- but try to leave it until later in the afternoon to climb them.
-Not only is it slightly cooler, most of the cruise ships leave around 4 or 5pm so you’ll have more time to meander around.
-I found it heartbreaking looking at the map showing where the Yugoslavian’s had bombed the city from the hills surrounding it when Croatia was attempting to gain independence.
+The walk gives incredible views across the city and to the island of Lokrum.
+It was definitely worth paying to walk around- but try to leave it until later in the afternoon to climb them.
+Not only is it slightly cooler, but most cruise ships leave around 4 or 5 p.m., so you’ll have more time to meander around.
+I found it heartbreaking looking at the map showing where the Yugoslavians had bombed the city from the hills surrounding it when Croatia was attempting to gain independence.

 Our final night was spent in Split, with the beautiful Diocletian’s Palace to spend the afternoon getting lost in, or Marjan Hill to climb to overlook the city.
-Split is, perhaps controversially, my favourite city in Croatia.
+Split is, perhaps controversially, my favorite city in Croatia.
 Landing back there at the end of a trip felt like coming home.

 Croatia Sailing Week: Practical info

 Have you ever sailed in Croatia?
 Are you tempted to try Croatia Sailing Week for yourself?
-Let us know in comments below!
+Let us know in the comments below!

 The swim stops, beautiful weather, clear seas, kayaking, hiking up mountains … makes me want to go sailing in Croatia.